gjghfd/hydraserve-artifact/ae_scripts/README.md

 ```
 The experiment will elapse an hour.

-After the experiments for your selected settings have been completed, use `figure9.py` to generate the figure `figs/figure9.pdf`.
+After the experiments for your selected settings have been completed, run `python figure9.py` to generate the figure `figs/figure9.pdf`.

 ## Figure 11 (Application Analysis)

-After obtaining all the results of the end-to-end experiment under CV=8 and req_rate=0.6, use `figure11.py` to generate the figure `figs/figure11.pdf`.
+After obtaining all the results of the end-to-end experiment under CV=8 and req_rate=0.6, run `python figure11.py` to generate the figure `figs/figure11.pdf`.

 ## Figure 13 (TPOT and Resource Usage Penalties)

-After obtaining all the results of the end-to-end experiment under CV=8 and req_rate=0.6, use `figure13.py` to generate the figures `figs/figure13-a.pdf` and `figs/figure13-b.pdf`.
+After obtaining all the results of the end-to-end experiment under CV=8 and req_rate=0.6, run `python figure13.py` to generate the figures `figs/figure13-a.pdf` and `figs/figure13-b.pdf`.